arpitbbhayani/revine-docs/shapes.md

 ENDSHAPE
 ```

-The above set of statements declare a shape of type `TEXT`, and we have named it `hello`.
+The above set of statements declare a shape of type `TEXT`, and we have named it `greeting`.
 The name of the shape should be unique
 because it will help us refer this very shape when we animate it.
 This shape will write the text `"Hello"` on the canvas in color [Red](/docs/colors) at location `(100, 100)`.

 You can find more details and supported properties by the `TEXT` shape [here](/docs/text); and similar to this, you can find